 Enabling this option in CubeBackup may result in many duplications in the backup data.
 When this option is enabled, any files shared among users in the domain will be duplicated and stored separately for each user.
 This problem is greatly magnified in large organizations with hundreds or thousands of users.

-If you have more than two thousand users in your G Suite domain, please consider splitting these users over several CubeBackup instances to speed up the backup process.
-CubeBackup supports selecting users based on their OUs, so that you can easily separate users in your domain into different servers.
+If there are more than a thousand users in your Google Workspace domain, please consider splitting these users over several CubeBackup instances to speed up the backup process.
+CubeBackup supports selecting users based on their OUs to easily separate users in a domain.

-- Or, run CubeBackup on 3 local servers/VMs, each of which backs up 1,000 users.
+- Or run CubeBackup on 3 local servers/VMs, one of which backs up 500 users in OUa, another backs up 500 users in OUb and the other backs up 1000 shared drives.
 Each server should point to different local disks or different NAS partitions.

 Last but not least, do not hesitate to contact us (email@example.com) if you need help.